-Unsound’s raison d’être is to shake up preconceived notions of what music is and how different genres connect with their audiences and the spaces they are contextualised in.
-This becomes something particularly evident for the Kraków Festival, where the city is a major player.
-It subtly intertwines with the different events so naturally you don’t even notice (and yet making so much sense).
-But when you stop and think for a minute, it’s when you realise how the city’s atmosphere and the unusual, distinctive locations are a vital part, and at the very core of what the festival has achieved so far.
+Unsound’s raison d’être is to shake up preconceived notions of what music is, how different genres connect with their audiences, and the contextual spaces in which they are contextualised.
+This becomes particularly evident for the Kraków Festival, where the city is a major player.
+It subtly intertwines with the different events, so naturally, you don’t even notice (yet making so much sense).
+But when you stop and think for a minute, you realise how the city’s atmosphere and the unusual, distinctive locations are vital and at the core of what the festival has achieved so far.

-Krakow carries a melancholic air that is difficult to forget: a stroll around the Jewish quarter of Kazimierz and along the banks of the River Vistula, or eating pierogi in one of the many cosy restaurants.
+Krakow carries a melancholy air that is difficult to forget: a stroll around Kazimierz’s Jewish quarter and along the River Vistula’s banks or eating pierogi in one of the many cosy restaurants.
 One, sometimes, feels in the skin of that Krzysztof Kieślowski’s ‘Véronique’, so easily lost in metaphysical thoughts of existence – and maybe love – while absent-mindedly scribbling on the program and deciding which performance to head next.

 Each year, the festival’s program revolves and is developed around a theme: Horror, Future Shock, The End, Interference, The Dream and Surprise have been themes for past editions, with concepts that point towards the unconventional, explorative, subversive, provocative and controversial.
 The festival is also an intense experience, intellectually and physically challenging, and not only by the harsh physicality of extreme sounds, but also by long days and nights infused with luscious Polish vodka).